Multispectral image fusion based on super pixel segmentation: Results

 \section{Results}

+The proposed approach is evaluated on the NIR-RGB multispectral dataset of \cite{BS11} since it contains natural images that can be captured by any typical camera both in the wild and in indoors.
+This dataset contains aligned multispectral images, with 954 pairs, and it is divided into content types, such as country (104 images), mountain (110 images), and urban (116 images).

-The proposed approach is tested and evaluated on the NIR-RGB multispectral dataset of \cite{BS11}.
-The proposed approach produces image fusion that is meaningful, i.e., contains the color information of the RGB together with the far details of the NIR images.
-Therefore, I evaluate the proposed method by visual examples and I compare it to the well-known PCA fusion \cite{wang2009mean} and to spectral fusion \cite{ofir2018registration}.
-Moreover, I measured its performance by the edge preservation property of the multispectral image fusion.
-It seems to produce the best edge preserving fusion out of all the classic approaches for multispectral fusion that are discussed in this manuscript.
+To assess that the produced fused images are meaningful, i.e., contain the color information of the RGB together with the far details of the NIR images, they are evaluated both quantitatively, i.e, by edge map preservation and ssim scores \cite{ssim, sara2019image}, and qualitatively, i.e., through comparison with the outcomes of the well-known PCA fusion \cite{wang2009mean} and spectral fusion \cite{ofir2018registration}.
+Note that all the compared methods are of linear complexity delivering runtime results in a few milliseconds.
+Quantitative evaluation is performed by measuring edge preservation of the multispectral image fusion as this estimates how much of the edge content and details of the multispectral images remain in the fused images.